Design for Momentum

 If you don't define the vision clearly, the project will define it for you.
 What you produce defines your costs, your physical and market constraints, and your margin ceiling.
 When production evolves reactively, adding products because someone asked, expanding because you had extra fruit, changing formats because you saw what someone else was doing, decisions multiply and consistency suffers.
 Fatigue increases, confidence diminishes, and the original intention gets buried under the weight of accumulated choices.

-The real question isn't "What can I make?" but rather "What do I want this project to support in my life?" ✦ Are you building a lifestyle project or a growth business?
+The real question isn't "What can I make?" but rather "What do I want this project to support in my life?"

 ✦ Something you run hands-on forever, or something a team can eventually operate?